-As I have mentioned before, not only do I retouch photos, I am also a photographer, I recently had a great photography assignment in London to shoot a stock library of antiques. photographywebsitedesign.co.uk is my website just in case you are interested.
+As I have mentioned before, not only do I retouch photos, I am also a photographer.
+I recently had a great photography assignment in London to shoot a product library of antiques. photographywebsitedesign.co.uk is my photography website just in case you are interested.

-It was a pleasant surprise when Jason called and invited me to come to London to photograph his stock, as the company was upgrading the website and wanted the best possible photos taken for the new website.
+It was a pleasant surprise when Jason called and invited me to come to London to photograph his stock.
+His company was upgrading their website and wanted the best possible photos taken for them.
 We agreed that with the regular turnover of his stock, it was economically unviable for him to continuously hire a professional photographer – this could turn out to be quite costly, and my trip to London would not only be to shoot his antiques, but to teach him the finer points of stock photography.

 It was a gruelling 2 day shoot, we literally went through all of the shop, photographing every item on sale.
 Let me tell you there were some really heavy pieces, that we had to carefully move and set up for a decent photo.
-The new website is nearly ready, and recently I received another batch of photos to mask out, and what gives me the most satisfaction is that the quality of his images are now really great!
+The new website is now ready, and recently I received another batch of photos to mask out.
+What gives me the most satisfaction is that the quality of his images are now really great!